tharsheblows/cloudfest-cookies/docs/architecture/ADRs.md

 Technical Story: none

 #### Context
-There are multiple ways to create awareness for the upcoming changes for 3rd party cookies caused by the EU ePrivacy Directive 2022.
+There are multiple ways to create awareness for the upcoming changes caused by the blocking of 3rd party cookies my browser providers.
 We have to decide on a way that is achievable during the Cloudfest Hackathon and providing value for technical and non-technical users.

 #### Considered Options